Mulperi/angular-handbook/README.md

 ## Observable

 Reactive programming is handling asynchronous data streams which can emit many values over time.
 You can create a stream from almost anything.
-RxJS - A JavaScript library for reactive programming using observables is included in Angular.
-For example, HTTP-requests return an observable that can be subscribed and only then is the request actually made
+[RxJS](https://rxjs-dev.firebaseapp.com/guide/overview) - A JavaScript library for reactive programming using Observables is included in Angular.
+For example, HTTP-requests return an Observable that can be subscribed to by calling the `subscribe()` method of the Observable and only then is the request actually made.

+This concept is important to understand.
+Like [Promises](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) in JavaScript, [Observables](https://rxjs-dev.firebaseapp.com/guide/observable) too are objects that you can pass around within your application and are just representations of an asynchronous operation.
+The request that is related to that specific object is executed when you call the subscribe method.

 > _An Observable instance begins publishing values only when someone subscribes to it.
 You subscribe by calling the subscribe() method of the instance, passing an observer object to receive the notifications._ [Angular.io](https://angular.io/guide/observables)

-Example of an observer object passed to a subscribe method:
+Example of an [Observer](https://rxjs-dev.firebaseapp.com/api/index/interface/Observer) object passed to a subscribe method to handle incoming data, errors or stream completion:

     myObservable.subscribe({
         next: x => console.log('Observer got a next value: ' + x),